What is Agile Marketing: Everything You Need to Know

 - Servant leadership: Managers, directors, and other people in leadership roles act differently in an Agile marketing department.
 They’re focused on helping the team succeed, not on hitting numbers at any cost.

 - Teamwork and collaboration: Individuals on an Agile team also behave in distinct ways, always looking for ways to join forces to do better work in a more efficient way.
 There should be an obvious lack of in-fighting, jealousy, and backstabbing on an Agile marketing team.

 - Data-driven marketing: All modern marketing teams need data to guide their efforts, but Agile teams are really and truly driven by their data — otherwise how would they know if their experiments were successful?
 They make sure all of their work can be measured, and they rely on empirical evidence to make decisions.

 An Agile team looks, works, and acts differently.
-If your team is clearly different following your adoption of Agile marketing, you may not have gone far enough down the Agile path.
+If your team isn’t clearly different following your adoption of Agile marketing, you may not have gone far enough down the Agile path.